-The pair of civil aircraft C919 and ARJ21 of Comac Group, China "debuted" for the first time in Vietnam at Van Don International Airport on February 27 - Photo: T.DUONG
+The pair of civil aircraft C919 and ARJ21 of Comac Group, China "debuted" in Vietnam for the first time at Van Don International Airport on February 27 - Photo: T.DUONG

-According to the plan, the program at Van Don International Airport will have many activities from now until February 29, including: aircraft takeoff and landing demonstrations, test flight experiences and private meetings on enhancing the development of air routes between China and Quang Ninh province, Vietnam.
+According to the plan, the program at Van Don International Airport will have many activities from now until February 29, including: aircraft take-off and landing demonstrations, test flight experiences and private meetings on enhancing the development of air routes between China and Quang Ninh province, Vietnam.

 Mr. Dam Van Canh - Chairman of Comac Group (China's leading aircraft manufacturer) - assessed that Chinese commercial aircraft flying to Van Don International Airport is an important step to promote the internationalization of Chinese civil aircraft.